Rob-JW/portfolio/README.md

 ## Structure

 - `index.html`: This file contains the main HTML for the website.
-It has different sections, including Home, About Me, Blog, Contact, and Site Assets.
 - `style.css`: This is the main CSS file for styling the website.
-- `index.js`: This JavaScript file is used for the hamburger menu functionality.
+- `index.js`: This JavaScript file is used for the auto type function.

 ## Customization